 Why am I getting a low-quality warning when selecting a print size?

-What does it mean when I see a "low quality print" warning?
+What does it mean when I see a "Low Quality Image" warning?

 Uh-oh!
-If you're seeing a yellow warning sign (!) or a red X when trying to select a size, this means the size of your image file is smaller than the pixel dimensions required for the print size you've chosen.
-This will cause the print to turn out pixelated, blurry, or distorted.
+If you're seeing an orange (!) warning when trying to select a size, this means the size of your image file is smaller than the pixel dimensions required for the print size you've chosen.
+This can cause the print to turn out pixelated, blurry, or distorted.

-You can still add an image with a yellow warning to your cart and order it by clicking the “I understand” button, but keep in mind that the print will still have noticeable blur and pixelation.
+You can still add an image with an orange warning to your Cart, but keep in mind that the print might have noticeable blur and pixelation.

-In order to print your image at a larger size and ensure that they turn out clearly, you'll want to track down the original photo file.
+In order to print your image at a larger size and ensure that it turns out clearly, you'll want to track down the original photo file.

 Where can I find the original, high-res file?